docker/extensions-sdk/docs/design/design-guidelines.md

 ## Build a consistent experience with Docker Desktop.
 Use the [Docker Material UI Theme](https://www.npmjs.com/package/@docker/docker-mui-theme) and the [Docker Extensions Styleguide](https://www.figma.com/file/U7pLWfEf6IQKUHLhdateBI/Docker-Design-Guidelines?node-id=1%3A28771) to ensure that your extension feels like it is part of Docker Desktop to create a seamless experience for users.

 - Ensure the extension has both a light and dark theme.
-Using the components and styles as per the Docker styleguide will ensure that your extension meets the [level AA accessibility standard.](https://www.w3.org/WAI/WCAG2AA-Conformance)
+Using the components and styles as per the Docker style guide ensures that your extension meets the [level AA accessibility standard.](https://www.w3.org/WAI/WCAG2AA-Conformance)

   <img src="images/light_dark_mode.png" width="50%" height="50%">